scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 ## Hypothetical future of Scipp

-Given the developments outlines above, we may consider if and how it might be possible to replace Scipp or parts of it using other Python libraries, and determine which piece, if any, are still missing or lacking.
+Given the developments outlined above, we may consider if and how it might be possible to replace Scipp or parts of Scipp using other Python libraries, and determine which piece, if any, are still missing or lacking.

-The central feature we would need to rely on NumPy's duck array and `__array_ufunc__` and `__array_function__` protocols.
+The central feature we would need to rely on NumPy's duck array and the `__array_ufunc__` and `__array_function__` protocols.
 In the following we will refer to this simply as *duck array*.
 We would need the following: